jm/gope/README.md

     myhostname: ~$ go create goper
     -> Generating project in goper
       Making directories...
-      Making .go file...
+      Making .gopath file...
     -> Done.

-The other script, `gope-init`, will look for a file named simply `.go` in the current directory, and if it finds one, will set `GOPATH` to the current directory.
+The other script, `gope-init`, will look for a file named simply `.gopath` in the current directory, and if it finds one, will set `GOPATH` to the current directory.
 For example:

     $ ls
     $ gope-init